-Value Line Income and Growth Fund featuring Portfolio Manager Cindy Starke
+Value Line Capital Appreciation Fund featuring Portfolio Manager Cindy Starke

-Portfolio Manager Cindy Starke discusses how she attempts to mitigate risk while finding relative opportunity for the Income and Growth Fund.
+Portfolio Manager Cindy Starke discusses how she attempts to mitigate risk while finding relative opportunity for the Capital Appreciation Fund.

 ROB: Hello, I'm Rob Coursey, Regional Sales Director for the Value Line Funds.
 With so much discussion around interest rates, many investors anticipate higher levels of income, yet they still desire capital appreciation.
 Now joining me today is Cindy Starke, she's a twenty-year industry veteran and also the portfolio manager for Value Line Income and Growth Fund.
 Now, the Fund is a flexible portfolio comprised of equities and high quality fixed income.
 So Cindy, thank you so much for joining me today.

 CINDY: Thanks Rob, it's great to be here.

 ROB: Now, Cindy, the first question I have for you, the Value Line Income and Growth Fund often has been thought of for its favorable risk-adjusted performance.
 But now the markets have gotten quite volatile, so can you talk a little bit about how you plan to mitigate the risk on the equity side of the portfolio?